 Despite what the statistics show, TikTok can still seem like an unusual place to spend time recruiting candidates.
 How do you approach potential candidates on TikTok?
 What kind of videos should you post?
 Below are a few different video ideas that companies can try to attract talent:

 Promote Jobs Using Hashtags

-HBO promoted a job on TikTok using the hashtag #HBOMaxsummerintern and received 300 applications.(4) The clothing brand Hollister also experimented with TikTok to recruit job applicants.
+HBO used a TikTok Recruiter using the hashtag #HBOMaxsummerintern and received 300 applications.(4) The clothing brand Hollister also experimented with TikTok to recruit job applicants.
 They created a promo video with singer Montana Tucker to encourage applications for a social media position.
 Job applicants were encouraged to use the hashtag #HCoHireMe and post a video that brings a t-shirt to life.

 While you may not be a large corporation like HBO or Hollister, these are good examples of some of the ways you can use hashtags on TikTok to either complement a video you are posting about a job or encourage others to post a video using your hashtag.

 Companies can also post videos offering job search tips and career advice.
 When I searched for “career advice” on TikTok, a whole plethora of videos popped up!
 The ones with the highest views though made the videos engaging.
 They don’t necessarily have to be comedic, but you want them to be fast-paced and captivating.
 Videos that are 60 seconds or less are ideal.
 TikTok videos can only be 15 seconds long (when recording on TikTok), but you can string 4 15 second videos together.
 You can make these videos interesting by adding text, filters, and backgrounds.
 If you are stringing 15 second videos together, you can even consider using different backgrounds or shooting them from different locations.